-Pouring liquids was another thing: once we were in a posh restaurant and I took the bottle to pour some wine into my husband’s glass.
+Pouring liquids was another thing: once we were in a (pretty) posh restaurant and I took the bottle to pour some wine into my husband’s glass.
 To my surprise, it ended up on the table instead of his glass!
 Lesson learned- from then on I always held the glass directly under my nose to make sure this didn’t happen again… The depth perception of my eye seemed to have been affected in other ways, which I found out when we were going for a hike.
 I couldn’t distinguish between a hole and an elevation in the path, which made those trips kind of challenging.

 My life seemed to turned into one waiting game after the next- what I was waiting for this time, after all the treatments, were my biopsy results…

-And that was actually pretty nerve wrecking.
+And that was actually pretty nerve-wracking.
 Based on the chromosomal make up of a tumour, my oncologist would be able to tell me how likely my cancer cells would spread (or maybe had already done so) to other parts of the body.

 One important thing I had to learn was to ask for help, which was probably one of the hardest and biggest lessons for me.